gaetgu/rtmp-server-docs/README.md

 Do you stream through facebook or youtube?
 Do you wish you could stream to both at the same time without paying hundreds of dollars for expensive software?
 Well, this guide will show you how!

 First, a quick note.
-You will need a Linux distro, or a similar OS such as macOS, to be able to do this.
-This has been tested a few times on WSL (Windows Subsystem for Linux), and for whatever reason (as of April 2020) it will not work.
+If you are running on a non-unix OS (e.g. Windows), you must get a bash command line.
+I recommend WSL, Windows Subsystem for Linux, but you could (in theory, not tested) use something like Git Bash.

 ---